 If you want to go shopping, make sure you go to Aleksanterinkatu (great Scrabble word).
 Here you’ll find all the big chains, but also some smaller or local shops.

-Speaking of overthinking things in silence: you can also visit the Kamppi Chapel of Silence.
-It’s some sort of copper-coloured cilinder located in the heart of Helsinki, just a few minutes from the central station.
+Speaking of thinking over things in silence: you can also visit the Kamppi Chapel of Silence.
+It’s some sort of copper-colored cylinder located in the heart of Helsinki, just a few minutes from the central station.
 What’s interesting is that there’s no church services here – everyone just walks inside for a moment of reflection or, if they want to, prayer.